director - educator - choreographer - performer

 Director of the Latinx Movement Festival DC

 Mata’s dance works have been performed in California, New York, Minnesota, North Carolina, Maryland, Pennsylvania, New Jersey, Washington DC, and the John F. Kennedy Center for the Performing Arts.
 Additionally, his work has been presented at Stanford University, San José State University, Georgian Court University, Howard Community College, and American University.
-His dances have been commissioned by David Herrera Performance Company, the Queer Mvmnt Festival, Dance Loft on 14, sjDANCEco, Charlotte Dance Festival, the Minnesota Fringe Festival, the Festival of Latin American Contemporary Choreographers, Silicon Valley Pride, the Hispanic National Bar Association, the Charlotte Dance Festival, and Manuel Cuellar/Corazón Folklórico DC.
+His dances have been commissioned by David Herrera Performance Company, the Queer Mvmnt Festival, Dance Loft on 14, sjDANCEco, Charlotte Dance Festival, the Minnesota Fringe Festival, the Festival of Latin American Contemporary Choreographers, Silicon Valley Pride, the Hispanic National Bar Association, and Manuel Cuellar/Corazón Folklórico DC.